-1913: Brannan was founded by Sydney Brannan, a thermometer maker in south London, initially making medical thermometers.
+Brannan was founded by Sydney Brannan, a thermometer maker in south London, who created the Company back in 1913, when he identified an opportunity in the manufacturing market for the production of glass medical thermometers.

-1920’s: Brannan expanded production to make thermometers for scientific and industrial markets.
+Brannan expanded production to make thermometers for industrial and scientific markets.

-1970’s: Brannan entered foreign markets of Australia, South Africa and Singapore.
+Brannan entered foreign markets of South Africa, Singapore and Australia.

 Brannan pioneered an off the shelf range of instruments for the plumbing market and expanded sales in the USA and Europe.